 Since its beginning in 1887, Reeves-Wiedeman Company has been a locally-owned family business.
 The name comes from the families involved; the Reeves family until 1940, the Wiedeman family from 1940 to the present time.
 City directories of the late 1800′s show that in 1887, William K. Reeves a bookkeeper; his brother Edward K. Reeves, a plumber; Elizabeth (Reeves) Gray, and her husband, Alexander Gray formed Gray Plumbing & Heating at 1005 Walnut in Kansas City, Missouri.
 The firm sold and installed plumbing supplies.
-In 1894 the business moved around the c113-115 East 10th St.
+In 1894 the business moved around the corner to 113-115 East 10th St.

 1897, Louis apparently split off from the others, incorporated as Reeves Supply Company and moved into new space at 1008 Grand.

 In the 1920′s and 1930′s the business moved to 1304 McGee and was operated by Louis along with his loyal assistant, Edward R. “Eddie” Victor.
 Louis worked in the office, and was well-known for his morning suit, spat, derby hat, and cane, which is said to have contained a sword!
 Eddie handled the warehouse and delivery.

 The two men earned a good reputation in the industry developing strong loyalties to both manufacturers and customers.
 Reeves became the first American Standard distributor west of the Mississippi River.